 Board of Directors

-The CRA is a national non-profit organization representing all Rolfers™ in Canada.
-The CRA is building a strong national presence for Structural Integration as a professional category of manual therapy.
+The RAC is a national non-profit organization representing all Rolfers™ in Canada.
+The RAC is building a strong national presence for Structural Integration as a professional category of manual therapy.
 Structural Integration is one of the many types of touch therapy available to the Canadian public.

-The CRA is educating the Canadian public, insurers, legislators, and health care systems about the strengths and skills of Canadian Rolfers as manual therapists doing Structural Integration.
+The RAC is educating the Canadian public, insurers, legislators, and health care systems about the strengths and skills of Canadian Rolfers as manual therapists doing Structural Integration.

-The CRA is committed to advancing the profession of Structural Integration in Canada by:
+The RAC is committed to advancing the profession of Structural Integration in Canada by:

 - educating the Canadian public about Rolfing Structural Integration as a touch therapy that supports wellness and recovery from soft tissue injury and chronic pain states.